zhenning/riak_wiki/pages/Riak/Operations/Storage-Backends/LevelDB.md

   * __Be aware of file handle limits__

-    You can control the number of file descriptors eLevelDB will use with `max_open_files`.
-LevelDB defaults to 1000 which can cause problems on some platforms (e.g. OS X has a default limit of 256 handles).
-As a result, you may need to adjust this number up or down from its default to accommodate a lower limit, or more open buckets.
-Another option is to increase the number of file handles available.
+    You can control the number of file descriptors eLevelDB will use with `max_open_files`.  eLevelDB configuration is set to 20 per partition (which is both the default and minimum allowed value) which means that in a cluster with 64 partitions you'll have at most 1280 file handles in use at a given time.
+This can cause problems on some platforms (e.g. OS X has a default limit of 256 handles).
+The solution is to increase the number of file handles available.

   * __Avoid extra disk head seeks by turning off `noatime`__